ludwigprager/www.celp.de/app/md/terraform-statefile-gcp.md

 ```

 ## 30-main/90-destroy.sh
-For completeness, I provide this file will destroy the vpc.
+For completeness, this file will destroy the all resources.
 Try to run this script
 and then again the 30-main/10-apply.sh.
 ```
 #!/usr/bin/env bash